Berkay Yılmaz (footballer, born 1998)

-Berkay Yılmaz (born 28 August 1998) is a Turkish professional footballer who plays as a defender for the Turkish club Malatya Yeşilyurtspor.
+Berkay Yılmaz (born 28 August 1998) is a Turkish professional footballer who plays as a defender for TFF Third League club Karabük İdman Yurdu.

 Professional career

-Yılmaz is a youth product of Kardemir Karabükspor, having joined their youth academy in 201.
+Yılmaz is a youth product of Kardemir Karabükspor, having joined their youth academy in 2011.
 He made his professional debut for Kardemir Karabükspor in a 5–0 Süper Lig loss to Göztepe S.K. on 27 April 2018.
 In the summer of 2020 he transferred to Bayrampaşaspor.
 Unable to start due to injury, he transferred to Malatya Yeşilyurtspor on 2 February 2021.